reastmanumd/cmsc330spring19-public/Project4Readme.md

     Int(4))),
 Seq(Print(Greater(ID("x"), Int(100))), NoOp)))
 ```
-This `stmt` value will then be passed to the `eval_stmt` function you implement, so it can be interpreted.
+This `stmt` value will then be passed to the `eval_stmt` function you implement to be interpreted.
 Since we're doing the parsing, you are not responsible for poorly formed input - if there's a parse error, your code should not be called. <!--Line 47 - FIXME added that last sentence to better explain I/O behavior.
 Assuming it's true ... -->

 <!-- EDIT.
 Added the below to better explain the whole thing. -->
 The raw input SmallC files will have a single main() function, so the example above would appear as below.
 But, you only have to interpret the sequence of statements in the body of the program, not the function header.
 The parser we provide will strip the header and supply you with the AST that represents the body as one compound statement.